tc39/proposal-iterator-unique/README.md

 ## design space

-* still no good solution for compound keys, but that's an unsolved problem generally
+* still no good solution for composite keys, but that's an unsolved problem generally
 * mapper? comparator? both? neither?
   * separate methods or combined with optional params?
   * would mapper be passed an index?